oracle-livelabs/database/datapump-xtts-migration/00-introduction/introduction.md

 For simplicity, this lab teaches you to migrate a database from Linux to Linux, but the script and procedures are identical to those of a cross-platform migration.

-Estimated Workshop Time: 60 minutes
+Estimated Workshop Time: 1 hour 45 minutes

 ### Objectives